ARTimeWalk/site/privacy-policy.md

 <br>

 ### What Data Does Collect
-This application, now in its beta version, collects the following types of data:
+This app, now in its beta version, collects the following types of data:

 ・User-uploaded image data